nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![AddInventoryRecordSequenceDiagram](images/AddInventoryRecordSequenceDiagram.png)<br>
 Figure 12.
 Sequence Diagram for the Create Inventory command.

 The `CreateInventoryRecordCommand` has been successfully created and its `execute` method would be called by `LogicManager#execute`, which then called by `MainWindow#executeCommand`.
 Below is another sequence diagram that depicts the interactions between `LogicManager`, `CreateInventoryRecordCommand`, `ModelManager` as well as `Storage`, when `CreateInventoryRecordCommand#execute` is called.

 ![inventoryCommandExecuteSequenceDiagram](images/AddInventoryCommandExecuteSequenceDiagram.png)<br>
 Figure 13.
 Sequence Diagram for `CreateInventoryRecordCommand#execute()`

 As you can see, the Inventory Record, as well as a Finance Record, is added into NUStorage's [Model Component](#234-model-component).
-In additi on, the updated lists of Inventory Records and Finance Records are saved into the [Storage Component](#235-storage-component) of NUStorage.
+In addition, the updated lists of Inventory Records and Finance Records are saved into the [Storage Component](#235-storage-component) of NUStorage.
 At the end of the operation, a `CommandResult` object is returned in which we will use for UI purposes.

 Now, all there is left is to display a message to the user informing him/her about the status of their command input, as well as the created inventory / finance records.
 The `CommandResult` object returned previously is now used to create a new `CommandBox` object, which is used to display items on NUStorage's UI.
 This happens when `UiManager#fillInnerParts()` is called.
 Refer to [Figure 24](#37-ui-sequence-diagram) at the end of section 3 for the sequence diagram for UI.

 With this, the Create Inventory Record command fully finishes executing and NUStorage's UI displays the status messages for the user to see.

 ### 3.2.
 Delete Records Command Feature

 This section explains the implementation of the Delete Record command feature.
 As the implementation of deleting Inventory / Finance Records are similar, this section will focus only on the implementation of the deletion of __Inventory Records__.

 The Delete Inventory command results in the specified inventory record, as well as the finance record linked to it, being removed from the application.
 This command requires a compulsory field Index to specify which record is to be deleted.

 This is done through the use of the `ParserUtil#parseIndex` method inside the `nustorage.parser` package, which checks and extracts the index fields from the command string.

 If the index provided is valid, then `DeleteInventoryRecordCommandParser` creates an `DeleteInventoryRecordCommand` object.
 The sequence diagram below (figure 14) shows how the `DeleteInventoryRecordCommand` object is created.

 Take a look at the Logic Class diagram in the [Logic Component](#233-logic-component) of the DG, where `DeleteInventoryRecordCommandParser` is represented as 'XYZCommandParser' in the diagram for a better understanding.